Site icon Cafe Serre

 6. Monitor Brew Time: Aim for a total brew time that suits your dripper and desired taste (e.g., 2:30-3:30 for a V60, 3:30-4:30 for a Chemex).
 Adjust grind size to hit this target – finer for slower flow, coarser for faster.

-7. Serve: Once all the water has dripped through, remove the dripper and serve your fresh pour-over coffee immediately.
+7. Serve: Once all the water has dripped through, remove the dripper and serve your fresh pour-over specialty coffee immediately.

 For a detailed walkthrough of mastering this nuanced method, refer to our comprehensive guide: Pour-Over Coffee Guide.

-Automatic Drip Coffee Makers: Convenience Meets Quality
+Can Automatic Drip Coffee Makers Produce Quality Specialty Coffee?

-Tips for Better Drip Coffee:
+What Are Tips for Better Drip Coffee?

-• Filtered Water: Essential for clean taste.
+• Filtered Water: Essential for a clean taste, as tap water can introduce off-flavors.

-• Proper Coffee-to-Water Ratio: Start with 1:16 (e.g., 60g coffee per liter of water) and adjust to taste.
+• Proper Coffee-to-Water Ratio: Start with 1:16 (e.g., 60g coffee per liter of water) and adjust to taste for your specialty drip coffee.

-Immersion Methods: French Press and AeroPress
+How Do Immersion Methods Like French Press and AeroPress Work?

 • Equipment: French Press beaker, coarse-ground coffee, hot water, spoon.